 Who Is Martha Stewart?

 Martha Stewart rose to prominence as the author of books on cooking, entertaining and decorating.
 She then expanded her brand to include a magazine and television program, serving as CEO of Martha Stewart Living Omnimedia.
-Stewart resigned her post in 2002, following charges of insider trading of which she was subsequently convicted.
+Stewart resigned her post in 2002, following charges of insider trading and was sentenced to five months in prison.

 Early Life and Education